dyno-might/dyno-might.github.io/_posts/2023-10-26-colonoscopies.md

 ## The Trial

 That brings us to the star of our show.
-The Nordic-European Initiative on Colorectal Cancer (NordICC) was a huge randomized trial aimed at rigorously measuring how much colonoscopies reduce cancer and death.
+The Nordic-European Initiative on Colorectal Cancer (NordICC) is a huge randomized trial aimed at rigorously measuring how much colonoscopies reduce cancer and death.

 Here’s what the researchers did: Between 2009 and 2014, they identified 85,179 subjects mostly in Poland (64.1%), Norway (31.2%), and Sweden (4.3%), drawn at random from population registries of people between 55 and 64 years old.
 They invited one-third of them to a one-time screening colonoscopy.
 Of those contacted, 42% accepted the invitation and underwent a colonoscopy, while 58% refused the invitation.
 The other two-thirds of people were not contacted and seemingly never knew they were in the trial.
 The researchers then followed everyone (invited or not, colonoscopy or not) for a median of 10 years and checked government records to see who had been diagnosed with colorectal cancer, died from colorectal cancer, or died from any cause.

 This was an “intention-to-screen” analysis.
 That means that it compared the control group to the whole invited group, including both the 42% of people who agreed to a colonoscopy and the 58% who refused.
 (If that seems strange, keep reading.)